zqf0722/Microblog/README.md

 It's a web application developed with python, flask, SQL, ElasticSearch, Azure, REACT, Redis, HTML, JSON, JavaScript, and many other tools.

-You can access and play with the microblog yourself with the link above.
+You can access and play with the microblog yourself with the link above (click Microblog).
 I have put it online with the help of  Heroku.

 Register an account and post your thoughts on the website.
 You can also follow others to see what they say about their lives.